HyperTesto/hypertesto.me/content/series/from-0-to-30K/_index.en.md

 Look, while ranting about network architectures and filling my org's Discord with statistical analyses is genuinely my idea of fun, there's actually a method to this madness.

-- First, we all need something to do while waiting for server meshing to arrive (Soon™).
+- First, we all need something to do while waiting for *that thing coming next patch[^a]* (Soon™).
 Sure, we could spend this time theory-crafting about optimal fleet compositions or arguing about the best ship for solo play, but why not learn something while we wait?

 - Second, distributed systems are fascinating, but they're often taught in the driest way possible.
 Nobody wants to read another